tstenner1/Scatter-plot-with-D3/README.md

 #### 1. More Dynamics

-I include more demographics and more risk factors.
+I then included more demographics and more risk factors.
 Placing additional labels in my scatter plot and giving them click events so that the users can decide which data to display.
 Animating the transitions for my circles' locations as well as the range of my axes is another dimension added to the graph.

 #### 2. Incorporate d3-tip